anngroong/podcasts/content/guest/kbalian.md

 #guest_group = "cog"
 +++

-__Kegham Balian__ is a Jerusalemite Armenian activist, he writes for various Armenian media outlets such as the Hairenik Armenian Weekly, and 301.
+__Kegham Balian__ is a Jerusalemite Armenian writer.
+He is a columnist at The Armenian Weekly and also writes for This Week in Palestine.